Kame-Project/KameVM/vm.noweb.md

 ### constant

+The `json_value` is a raw value embedded in the bytecode.
+Any item in the JSON spec's `value` type is allowed:

+* string
+* number
+* object
+* array
+* true
+* false
+* null

+This item is translated to a VM object and stored under the identifer given by `var_name`.

 ### load

+Load the object's private variable `private_name` and stores it under the identifier `var_name`. `null` if the private variable does not exist.

 ### store

+Store the value from the identifier `var_name` under the object's private variable `private_name`. `null` if there is no value under that identifier.

 ### send

+Sends the message stored under `var_message` to the object stored under `var_object` with the arguments stored under `var_arg1` through `var_argN`.
+Stores the result under the identifer `var_result`.

 ### apply

+Sends the message stored under `var_message` to the object stored under `var_object` with the arguments values (not identifiers) stored as a list under `var_arguments`.
+Stores the result under the identifier `var_result`.

 ### makeobject

+Creates a new object.
+The private variables are created from the dictionary at `var_dictionary`.
+The keys map to identifiers of private variables and the values to their respective values.
+The `codeblock` is used as the handler for messages sent to the new object.
+The new object is stored under `var_result`.

 ### equals

 This compares object references. i.e. identity.
+The result is stored as a boolean under `var_result`.

 Equality has to be handled on an object level.
-Though you want to be careful as you will be handing one of the two objects a reference to the other.
+You will want to be careful as you will be handing one of the two objects a reference to the other.

-References are opaque.
-There is a special `null` reference which you can create with the JSON constant `null`.
+Beyond comparing with `equals` references are opaque.

 ### if

+If the boolean stored under `var_bool` is true then execute the instruction.
+Otherwise do nothing.
+The instruction can be of any type including another `if`.

 ### return

+Return the value under `var_result` to the calling object.
+This immediately exists the handler and no further instructions are executed.
+This can be used to return early from a handler.

 ## Overview of Types